nullaresponsio/Eternal_Pulse_Open_Source/README.md

+# You, yes you, may have a lot of hubris given how if DeepSeek R1 Heavy is used to loop this then mass.gov may be gone by the time you wake up.

+Obviously human supervision is always required to optimally use LLMs as they only resemble capability for thought.

 # Placeholder README

 Based on analysis of SMB protocol architecture, historical vulnerabilities, and the provided quantum exploitation script, below is a technical breakdown of potential undiscovered vulnerabilities and intelligent exploitation paths for SMBv2/v3 protocols, along with strategic enhancements to the scanner for zero-day discovery: